Making new friends in Peru

 The Alex Lowe Charitable Foundationhttp://www.alexlowe.org

 The heart of Common Hope’s work in Guatemala is education.
-They provide the necessary resources for over 2,700 children to attend school each year in 17 villages outside of Antigua and Guatemala City.
+They provide the necessary resources for over 2,700 children to attend school each year in seventeen villages outside of Antigua and Guatemala City.
 They understand that education is about more than books and uniforms—a comprehensive approach is critical to help students and their families to reach their full potential.
 For this reason they also focus on health care, housing, and family development.
-Wilderness Travel supports Common Hope’s work in Guatemala, a country near to our hearts and site of our World of the Maya symposiums.
+Wilderness Travel supports Common Hope’s work in Guatemala, a country near to our hearts and site of our series of World of the Maya symposiums.

 Enyuata Primary School, Tanzania